SergTyapkin/microfrontends-vite-vue-react-routers/README.md

 ### Host Application

 > [!IMPORTANT]
-> To run every app you need to copy the `.env.example` file to the `.env` file in project root.
+> To run every app you need to run `make all` or copy the `.env.example` file to the `.env` file in project root manually.

 1. Navigate to the `main` directory:
     ```sh